suffolklibraries/lgc/content/collections/events/observations_mary_beale.md

     content:
       -
         type: text
-        text: 'Moyse''s Hall is in Bury St Edmunds market square which is a five minute walk from the bus station.'
+        text: "Moyse's Hall is in Bury St Edmunds market square which is a five minute walk from the bus station."
   -
     type: paragraph
     content: